YAML configuration

 Stdio Server Fields

-• args: Array of command-line arguments (optional)
+• args: Command-line arguments (optional)

-• env: Object of additional environment variables to set (optional)
+• env: Additional environment variables (optional)

 HTTP Server Fields

-• headers: Object of custom HTTP headers to send (optional)
+• headers: Custom HTTP headers (optional)

 System Prompt Sections